boostorg/redis/README.md

 communication with a Redis server by means of three member functions

-* `connection::async_run`: Establishes a connection and completes only when it is lost.
+* `connection::async_run`: Establishes a connection and remains suspended until it is lost.
 * `connection::async_exec`: Executes commands.
 * `connection::async_receive`: Receives server-side pushes.